 The Outstanding Local Streets and Roads Project Awards Program was developed to recognize and raise awareness of the exceptional achievements made by California’s cities and counties to preserve and protect the public’s investment in the local street and road system.
-Nearly every trip – whether by car, bus, bike or foot – begins and ends on a local street or road.
+Nearly every trip – whether by car, bus, bike, or foot – begins and ends on a local street or road.
 The local system is critical for the safety and mobility of the traveling public, emergency responders, law enforcement, the economy, and multimodal needs such as bicycles and buses.
 Further, as counties and cities, regional agencies, and the State strive to meet statewide climate change goals, the local system will serve as a critical component to achieving greenhouse gas emissions reductions.

 Forward-thinking cities and counties have made extraordinary efforts to preserve and improve the existing local transportation system through a variety of types of projects and programs.
 Through these exemplary efforts, cities and counties are reducing drive times and congestion; improving driver, bicycle, and pedestrian safety; and ultimately reducing greenhouse gas emissions.
 Green technologies are less resource intensive, emit fewer harmful air pollutants, and produce less water pollution.
-Ultimately, a safe, well-maintained, and environmentally friendly local transportation system significantly saves cities and counties, and taxpayers, money in the long-term.
+A safe, well-maintained, and environmentally friendly local transportation system significantly saves cities and counties, and taxpayers, money in the long-term.

-Sponsored by the California State Association of Counties (CSAC), the League of California Cities (League), and the County Engineers Association of California (CEAC), the Outstanding Local Streets and Roads Awards Program highlights cities and counties that are employing projects, programs, practices, and innovative technologies and materials to achieve preservation, safety and sustainability goals for the statewide local street and road system.
+Sponsored by the California State Association of Counties (CSAC), the League of California Cities (Cal Cities), and the County Engineers Association of California (CEAC), the Outstanding Local Streets and Roads Awards Program highlights cities and counties that are employing projects, programs, practices, and innovative technologies and materials to achieve preservation, safety and sustainability goals for the statewide local street and road system.
 Their exceptional work is worth recognizing and replicating across the state!

 There are many ways in which California’s cities and counties can invest in and improve the overall quality of the local street and road system.
 This year, applicants can nominate projects in three specific categories that aid in the comprehensive improvement of the local network: